 In my journey to the Catholic Church, though, I had more important things to think about than whether or not some saints’ bodies weren’t decaying, so I didn’t give the issue much thought.
-Recently, the Incorruptibles came up in a discussion with some friends, and they passed a book on to me to read.
+Recently, the incorruptibles came up in a discussion with some friends, and they passed a book on to me to read.

 It took me a little while to pick up the book.
 It is, after all, a gruesome topic, and not one I wanted to tackle just before bed or for five minutes between loads of laundry.
-Yet it sat there waiting for me, and so one lazy Sunday afternoon, while my husband and Sunshine napped, I dove into the introduction of The Incorruptibles: A Study of the Incorruption of the Bodies of Various Catholic Saints and Beati, by Joan Carroll Cruz.
+Yet it sat there waiting for me, and so one lazy Sunday afternoon, while Sunshine napped, I dove into the introduction of The Incorruptibles: A Study of the Incorruption of the Bodies of Various Catholic Saints and Beati, by Joan Carroll Cruz.

 The intro talked about how bodily decay has been prevented in history through embalming and natural means like dry heat.
-These scientific details were needed to show that what happened to the Incorruptibles was different.
+These scientific details were needed to show that what happened to the incorruptibles was different.
 And this was what interested me—what science could not explain.

 Cruz carefully described how embalming doesn’t perfectly preserve a body, yet many saint’s bodies have been found, weeks, months, even years after their death, looking as good as if they’d just died yesterday.
 We could think it a hoax—but not when it happened to so many people (Cruz lists 102 and acknowledges that this isn’t a complete list) and not when it was witnessed by so many, from laypeople to church people to doctors and scientists.